sveawebpay/php-checkout/README.md

 ### Test credentials

-You can find credentials that can be used in the stage environment without signing an contract with Svea Ekonomi [here](https://www.svea.com/globalassets/sweden/foretag/betallosningar/e-handel/integrationspaket-logos-and-doc.-integration-test-instructions-webpay/test-instructions-payments-partners.pdf)
+You can find credentials that can be used in the stage environment without signing an contract with Svea Bank [here](https://www.svea.com/globalassets/sweden/foretag/betallosningar/e-handel/integrationspaket-logos-and-doc.-integration-test-instructions-webpay/test-instructions-payments-partners.pdf)

 The example files also contain merchant credentials which can be used in the stage environment.